 If you have a missing tooth and want to restore that gap in your mouth, it is essential to look at the differences between a dental bridge and a dental implant.

-Dental bridges are not a permanent solution but have worked to replace teeth for generations of Anchorage dental patients.
+Dental Bridges Are Not Our #1 Recommended Solution, Here’s What Is but have worked to replace teeth for generations of Anchorage dental patients.
 Here is why we recommend dental implants:

 - They are a 3-tooth solution to a 1-tooth problem – the adjacent teeth must be prepped and crowned to hold the replacement (floating) tooth.